-In the winters of 2008 I was being trained at Indian Air Force Station Hindon – a place in western part of the state of Uttar Pradesh (literally: Northern State), close to New Delhi.
+In the winters of 2008 I was being trained at Indian Air Force Station Hindon – a place in western part of the state of Uttar Pradesh, close to New Delhi.

 Hindon was cold.
 Visibility was low so we were to fly at low ceiling height.
-After pre-flying checks and ground run the technical staff handed over the aircraft to our trainer Squadron Leader Pankaj Vatsa, a Fighter Pilot from the Squadron that flew MiG 21-Bis and a QFI (Qualified Flying Instructor).
+After pre-flying checks and ground run, the technical staff handed over the aircraft to our trainer & Adjutant Sqn.
+Ldr.
+Pankaj Vatsa – a Fighter Pilot from the Squadron that flew MiG 21-Bis and a QFI (Qualified Flying Instructor).

 Vatsa once said – “Whatever you do in your life, you do it on your wits; your failures are also a responsibility to be handled carefully as it indicates there was something missing last time.”

-Nevertheless, despite low visibility and cloudy weather we started with the instrumental checks on the tarmac outside the hanger.
-We shared this hanger with the squadron operating Cheetah (Literally: Leopard) helicopters.
-We started taxi towards the runway end xx and halted near the piano keys.
+Vatsa stepped in a moment later asking if ATC confirmed that visibility was still low.
+They had.
+Nonetheless, despite low visibility and clouds we started with the instrumental checks on the tarmac outside the hanger.
+This hanger also housed a squadron operating Cheetah (Literally: Leopard) helicopters and there was a maintenance going on the rotors, which forced us to move our Zenair out on tarmac.
+After instrument and manual control checks, we began taxi towards the runway end 27 and halted near the piano keys.
 There was an AN-32 waiting for the take-off clearance on this end of the runway.

 This took 20 minutes for this transport aircraft to get clearance and gave Vatsa an opportunity to light another cigarette.
 He was a chain smoker.

-At last after another 10 minutes we got clearance to go air-borne and as it turned out it was a very difficult day for me.
-Downwind (flying parallel to runway) was fine and I was maintaining level attitude.
-River Hindon (on who’s name this place is named) was in front of me, shining in the sun, like melted gold was flowing in it instead of water.
+At last, after another 10 minutes, we got clearance to go air-borne and as it turned out – it was a very difficult day for me, indeed.
+After two banks, downwind (flying parallel to runway) was fine and I was maintaining level attitude; River Hindon (from where this place got its name) was in front of me, shining in the sun like melted gold was flowing in it instead of water.

 Fuel indicator was going down and a state of panic was created in the cockpit or probably it was in my head only.
-I felt like going blank and helpless when I heard Vatsa on the top of his voice – “This is last time you are going around.
+I felt I was going blank and helpless when suddenly I heard Vatsa on the top of his voice – “This is last time you are going around.
 The fuel is not sufficient for another circuit.
-If you do not land now we both will we dead.
-Now you decide if you want us alive or dead.”
+If you do not land now we both will we dead!
+Now you decide what do you want.”
 To my frustration and astonishment he denied taking the controls over.

-What happned later in the de-briefing, you can imagine yourself!
+What happened later in the de-briefing, you can imagine yourself!